carpentries/instructor-training/episodes/11-practice-teaching.md

 >     using a cell phone or some other handheld device.
 >     Use a whiteboard or other visual aids if available
 >     (Note: Do not live code you lesson.
->     There will be a change to live code later.)
+>     There will be a chance to live code later.)
 >     Keep a strict time limit of 90 seconds per person.
 > 3. After the first person finishes,
 >     rotate roles